The Danish Biobank Register

 - The Danish Twin Registry is the oldest national twin register in the world and has information on 86,000 twin pairs

-And can be linked to information from:
+The available information can be linked to the following:

-- The Danish Civil Registration System includes individual information such as gender, date of birth, place of birth, citizenship, identity of parents, place of residence.
+- The Danish Civil Registration System includes individual information such as gender, date of birth, place of birth, citizenship, identity of parents, place of residence

-- The Danish National Patient Register includes information on all hospital contacts, department, date and time of arrival and departure, treatment, and operation.
+- The Danish National Patient Register includes information on all hospital contacts, department, date and time of arrival and departure, treatment, and operation

 - The Danish Pathology Register contains information on all pathological examinations carried out in Denmark, investigating pathology department or practicing pathologist, type of investigation, gross description, microscopy description, conclusion and/or diagnoses, and coded diagnoses based on the Danish SNOMED